aparx/Forge-Hammers/README.md

 # Introduction
 Hammers is a **Minecraft 1.7.10 (+ 1.16. in the future)** modification that adds special functionality to every miner, that wants to break large areas at once.
-This modification<br>
-adds new ores, machines and items to a players daily life and world.
-Although it maintains<br>
+<br>This modification adds new ores, machines and items to a players daily life and world.<br>
-high efficiency, performance and quality it keeps improving the players game experience.<br>
+Although it maintains high efficiency, performance and quality it keeps improving the players game experience.<br>
 I want to mention, that this project is not the best I produced, as it is<br>
 just for fun but still fully documented with JavaDocs and made with quality in mind.
 So please do not mind<br>
 mispellings or that the code looks a bit noisy.<br><br>